Assign, reassign or unassign devices in Apple Business Manager

 In Apple Business Manager , sign in with an account that has the role of Administrator or Device Enrolment Manager.

 Tap Devices in the sidebar, search for a device in the search field, then select the device from the list.
 See How to search.

 After you have searched for devices, select the total number of devices at the top of the list, then tap .

 Choose Assign to server, then choose the MDM server you want to assign or reassign the device to.

 Choose Unassign to unassign the device from an MDM server.

-Note: If you select a device that is unassigned, you won’t see the unassigned option.
+Note: If you select a device that is unassigned, you will not see the unassigned option.

-A new activity generates a list of the devices that are assigned or reassigned to the selected MDM server or unassigned from an MDM server.
-You can wait for the activity to complete, or click Close to close the window.
+A new activity generates a list of the devices that are assigned or reassigned to the selected MDM server, or unassigned from an MDM server.
+You can wait for the activity to complete or tap Close to close the window.